There are five essential usability guidelines for scrolling and scrollbars:

 - Use an actual bar in the shape of a rectangular trough, preferably in a color that contrasts with the background.

 - Show arrows at the top and bottom.

 - Include a slider (sometimes called a "thumb" or an "elevator"), preferably in a color that contrasts with the trough.
 The slider's position should show the visible area's position relative to the total area, so people can see how much more content they have to scroll through.

-Allow users to
+- Allow users to scroll by

 - clicking in the trough,

 - dragging the slider, and by